keguigong/keguigong/README.md

-Hi there, I am keguigong, a web developer based in Shanghai.
+Hi there, I am keguigong, a web developer living in Shanghai.

 Read my (meaningless) blogs at https://keguigong.org.